 |Admin||Has full access to all CSP functions, including user administration.
 Non-admin users can still view the Users tab of the Admin page and invite users, but they cannot edit existing users.
 The permissions on the invitation cannot exceed the permissions of the user creating the invitation.|

 |Orders||Allows viewing and managing purchase orders (POs) received from customers.|

 Allows modifying customer-specific profiles.

 All users, regardless of permissions, can edit the public profile.

 |ASNs||Allows creating and sending advance ship notices (ASNs) to customers.|

 |Service/Time Sheets||Allows creating and submitting service/time sheets against POs.|

-For auditing purposes, Coupa doesn't allow users to be deleted, so you can't delete a user from your profile.
+For auditing purposes, Coupa does not allow users to be deleted, so you cannot delete a user from your profile.
 Instead, you can deactivate a user when you no longer want that user to be able to access the account.